2016rshah/blog/posts/12-books-12-months-2021.md

 As with *Citizen: An American Lyric* by Claudia Rankine from January 2019, this book defies characterization.
 As I said in that reflection, the work pushes genre boundaries as manifested by Virginia Woolf's *A Room of One's Own*, which posits that non-men can, should, and will continue to carve out their own space in the field of writing to more closely reflect their lived experiences.
 This book did that through both style (stream-of-conscience style nuggets of thought) and substance (theory and personal experience).

+This was another book I borrowed from Diana Cao's bountiful personal library!

 ### *Incarnadine* by Mary Szybist (December)